10 Types of Siamese Cats (With Pictures)

 Classic Siamese cats are known for their long, athletic bodies.
 They also have long tails, which is a distinctive feature.
 However, they do not have a noticeable dip in the nose.

-Though they have similar attributes to other traditional cats, they are visually different.
+Though they have attributes similar to those of other traditional cats, they are visually different.
 The Cat Fanciers’ Association accepted this breed in 2009.
 The striking features include a round head, classic dark points, and a smooth body.
 Also, the cats have piercing blue eyes.

 3. Old Style

-The old-style Siamese cats were popular back in the 1950s and 1960s.
-They have mid-size bodies, and they have a blend of modern wedge Siamese cats and the apple head.
+Old-style Siamese cats were popular in the 1950s and 1960s.
+They have mid-size bodies and a blend of modern wedge Siamese cats and the apple head.
 The cats have an almond-shaped nose and broad ears.
-They also have the typical cross-eye trait at times.
+They also sometimes have the typical cross-eye trait.
 Additionally, old-style Siamese cats have longer faces than other types.

 The old-style Siamese cats have a midsized body that is not as large as the apple head but bigger than the modern wedge.
 No doubt that the breeders back in the day made a perfect breed, and it was well-received.
 Their longer bodies make them beautiful pets.